danieltamas/ordinals-ffloader/README.md

 ## A simple utility tool to help decompress text based files inscribed on the Bitcoin blockchain
 The purpose is simple: to allow compressed inscriptions to be loaded dynamically from this loader using a URL parameter.

 The code is forever stored on the Bitcoin blockchain and can never be changed.
 It's free to use and simple to understand.

+## Why is this needed?
+Inscribing on Bitcoin is useful and adheres to FPOC principles.
+However, it can be costly and repeated code makes no sense to be inscribed nor does it make sense to inscribe text based files without compressing them before hand.

+It costs more sats, it bloats up the blockchain and makes no sense, hence this utility.

 ## What is the inscription id for this code?
 You can reference this code in your inscriptions by using this inscriptionId